 Parish Members provide non-perishable food items the third Sunday of every month, which then provides foods for patrons that are in need of assistance from our parish community or surrounding community.
 Bring non-perishable food items to the weekend Masses on the 3rd Sunday of the month or drop them by the office.

 Luncheons take place in the Parish Hall, volunteer duties include making phone calls for food donations, setting up the hall, heating up or cooking the food, serving the food and once the meal is completed you do cleanup of the tables and kitchen area.
 The Funeral luncheons usually occur during the day.
 Contact Joan Sack, email: firstname.lastname@example.org

-To support the Church and our priest, build fraternal bonds, help meet community needs through charity, and provide financial security to our members with our insurance programs.
+To support the Church and our priest.
+Build fraternal bonds, help meet community needs through charity, and provide financial security to our members with our insurance programs.
 Membership is open to all practicing Catholic men age 18 and older.
-Contact Dave Vorbeck, email: email@example.com
+Contact Dick Kies, email: email@example.com

 The Ladies Auxiliary supports and provides assistance to the Knights of Columbus Council and organization.
 We also assist our parish community by providing help to the various organizations.
 We also provide support for organizations outside the church as well.
 Meetings are on the first Sunday of every month after the 8:30 Mass.
 Contact Sherry Falke, email: firstname.lastname@example.org